-companies currently in operation.
-This means there is no record for the total number of companies operating in New Zealand that are defined as 'large', nor is there an understanding of the total number of companies that apply the opt-out concession of s 211(3) of the Companies Act 1993 (Personal communication with MBIE, 23 April 2018).
+- Large New Zealand-owned and operated companies.
+These companies are required to prepare but are not required to file their financial statements with the Companies Office (see ss 211 and 207 respectively). - Large companies can choose to opt out of preparing certain reporting requirements by applying concessions under s 211(3) of the Companies Act 1993.
+Although MBIE was able to identify 'large' overseas or overseas-owned companies, they were unable to provide data on 'large' New Zealand companies currently in operation.
+This means there is no record for the total number of companies operating in New Zealand that are defined as 'large', nor is there an understanding of the total number of companies that apply the opt-out concession of s 211(3) of the Companies Act 1993 (Personal communication with MBIE, 23 April 2018a).
 The Institute found 83 companies on the 2016 Deloitte Top 200 chose to opt out of providing basic non-financial information required under s 211(1) of the Companies Act 1993 in their 2016 annual report under s 211(3) (McGuinness Institute, 2018a, p.
-40).

-• New Zealand companies registered in Australia.
-These companies are not required to file any reports on the Companies Office website, because they are registered with ASIC and their reporting requirements lie with ASIC rather than the Companies Office (Companies Office, 2018f).
+40). - New Zealand companies registered in Australia.
+These companies are not required to file any reports on the Companies Office website, because they are registered with ASIC and their reporting requirements lie with ASIC rather than the Companies Office (Companies Office, 2018e).